 Pages and Parameters

 The currently included web interface pages are listed below.
-Click on the link to see how the page looks like.
+Click on the small image for a larger view.

 | || Home page: Allowing the user to reset the hardware, reset the software algorithms to initial state, Retrieving the firmware version, retrieving the current peak MIPS (DSP load), selecting which channel to send to system output, and for firmware including acoustic feedback cancellation, mixing which signals to send to each loudspeaker.|